eludwig17/eludwig17/README.md

 🎓 I am currently pursuing my Bachelor's in Computer Science Expected Graduation - May 2025

-🌱 I’m currently learning front-end dev in JavaScript using react, node.js, and flask
+🌱 I’m currently learning front-end dev in JavaScript using react & flask

 🔭 I’m currently working on customized web application for individuals and teams